mrizwan93/certificate/README.md

 ### Running a command before or after a certificate is issued

-Sometime is used to execute a command just before a certificate get renewed and another command just after.
+Sometimes you need to execute a command just before a certificate is renewed and another command just after.
 In order to do that use `run_before` and `run_after`.